Asia Pacific ‘Three Minute Thesis’ winner explores space construction

-An enthusiastic ‘extractive metallurgist’ will represent Swinburne in the Asia-Pacific 3MT Final, hosted by the University of Queensland, on 20 October.
+An enthusiastic ‘extractive metallurgist’ has won in the Asia-Pacific 3MT Final, hosted by the University of Queensland, on 20 October.

 In his presentation ‘Lunacy’, Engineering PhD candidate Matthew Shaw breaks down his research into extracting metals from Moon rocks to construct large structures in space - an area he says has not been studied in detail before.